 At what levels of toxicity are people at risk of illness and death?

-The risk of illness depends on many factors for example:
+The risk of illness depends on many factors, for example:

-The toxins present in the shellfish.
+- The toxins present in the shellfish

-Type of toxins present in shellfish.
+- Type of toxins present in shellfish

-A person's state of health.
+- A person's state of health

-A person's genetic make-up.
+- A person's genetic make-up

-The toxins remain even when the shellfish is cooked.
+Remember, these toxins remain even when the shellfish is cooked.

-Monitoring and testing
+Monitoring and Testing

 Shellfish and seawater samples around New Zealand are tested each week to ensure they are not contaminated with biotoxin.
 Public warnings are issued when shellfish are not safe to eat.
 Monitoring of toxin levels will continue in the region and the public will be notified of any changes.